 Why content marketing is important in eye care

-Content marketing is basically the use of engaging, helpful content to attract new patients and build stronger relationships those you already serve.
+Content marketing is the use of engaging, helpful content to attract new patients and build stronger relationships with those you already serve.
 Each month there are 5,400 searches including the words "eye health," according to UberSuggest.
 Your practice can answer those questions and more with educational and compelling eye care content.

 Your content should be unique and compelling for your community!

 There’s plenty you can do with the list of 100 topics below.
-For example, you can add new posts to your blog or, if you don’t have one, start your brand new blog!
+For example, you can add new posts to your blog or, if you don’t have one, start a brand new blog!